Wensber/TextTheSpire/README.md

 Limitations:

 TextTheSpire is currently not capable of accessing various menus or screens.
-This includes save slots, statistics, compendium, run history, settings, patch notes, etc.
+This includes run history, settings, patch notes, etc.

 Requirements: